In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 - Component Tree: Shows the view hierarchy for your layout.
 Click an item here to see it selected in the editor.

-- Toolbar: Provides buttons to configure your layout appearance in the editor and to edit the layout properties.
+- Toolbar: Provides buttons to configure your layout appearance in the editor and to change some layout attributes.

 - Design Editor: Displays your layout in a combination of the Design and Blueprint views.

-- Properties: Provides property controls for the currently selected view.
+- Attributes: Provides controls for the selected view's attributes.

 Tip: You can switch between design and text editors by pressing Control+Shift+Right/Left arrow.